-Rail safety is paramount in rail, and deeply ingrained into the core of the industry’s culture – evidenced in its position as the safest railway in Europe.
-However, industry experts have expressed concern that in the pursuit of a digital railway, the health and safety of its workforce could be compromised.
+Safety is paramount in rail – and deeply ingrained into the core of the industry’s culture – evidenced in its position as the safest railway in Europe.
+However, with regards to current rail safety, experts have expressed concern that, in the pursuit of a digital railway, the health and safety of its workforce could be compromised.

 Arguably, this concern could be attested to the industry’s longstanding reputation of being culturally reluctant to change, particularly as change is often associated with risk.
 However, the rail industry also has a long and proud tradition of learning from its extensive experiences.

-As a result, there is growing acceptance that paper-based systems are becoming inefficient, specifically when it comes to how the industry approaches, manages and mitigates safety and risk.
+As a result, there is growing acceptance that paper-based system are becoming inefficient, specifically in relation to how the industry approaches, manages and mitigates safety and risk.
 Across the wider transport industry, the somewhat natural alternative to paper-based processes is the smartphone, which bodes the question: does the smartphone have a place in the future of rail safety?

 Digital safety in a digital world

-While the industry once banned the use of smartphones on worksites, through fear of causing risk or injury to potentially distracted operatives, a clear majority of companies in the industry are now acknowledging the wide-reaching benefits of smartphone technology – especially within the realms of rail safety – as well as the quality of work that can be achieved through its adoption.
+While the industry once banned the use of smartphones on worksites – through fear of causing risk or injury to potentially distracted operatives – a clear majority of companies in the industry are now acknowledging the wide-reaching benefits of smartphone technology, especially within the realms of safety, alongside the quality of work that can be achieved through its adoption.

-At this year’s Rail Safety Summit, a popular topic of discussion focused on increasing levels of communication and collaboration across the industry, to facilitate improvements in the safety of those working on or near the line.
-While smartphones weren’t directly discussed, the solution, given the long-term aims of the rail industry, becomes clear, when considering the disparate nature of the rail industry’s workforce.
+At 2017’s Rail Media Rail Safety Summit, a popular topic of discussion focused on increasing levels of communication and collaboration across the industry, to facilitate improvements in the safety of those working on or near the line.
+While smartphones weren’t directly discussed, the solution – given the long term aims of the rail industry – becomes clear, when considering the disparate nature of the rail industry’s workforce.

 How can smartphone adoption benefit rail safety?

-In a similar process to Hand Arm Vibration management tools, a digital fatigue management tool that could monitor levels of operative fatigue and enable the implementation of appropriate policies, in line with good practice, to counter-act the growing problems faced by operatives, on a platform that can collate and distribute data to identify trends and areas of improvement for the wider rail industry to consider and implement.
-This not only vanquishes the concept of fatigue in rail, but increases the attainment of more predictive health and safety management across the industry.
+In a similar process to hand arm vibration management tools, a digital fatigue management tool to monitor levels operative fatigue and enable the implementation of appropriate policies, in line with good practice, would counter-act the growing problems faced by rail operatives.
+Making this available on a platform that can collate and distribute data to appropriately identify trends and areas of improvement for the wider rail industry to consider and implement, would be incredibly advantageous.
+This would not only vanquish the concept of fatigue in rail, but increase the attainment of more predictive health and safety management across the rail industry.

 The future of rail safety